NetworkedPlanet/datadock/docs/getting-started/index.md

      if you are publishing data about people, the data you publish should be aggregated sufficiently to avoid inadvertently identifying individuals; failing that the data must be properly pseudonymised.

-  1. **DO** ensure that the data you are publishing is either data that you own or data tha has been published under a license that allows its republication.
+  1. **DO** ensure that the data you are publishing is either data that you own or data that has been published under a license that allows its republication.

   1. **DO NOT** publish any copyright-infringing material.